cockroachdb/docs/v23.1/performance-best-practices-overview.md

 For more information, see [Insert Multiple Rows](insert.html#insert-multiple-rows-into-an-existing-table).

 {{site.data.alerts.callout_info}}
 Large multi-row `INSERT` queries can lead to long-running transactions that result in [transaction retry errors](transaction-retry-error-reference.html).
-If a multi-row `INSERT` query results in an error code [`40001` with the message `"transaction deadline exceeded"`](transaction-retry-error-reference.html#retry_commit_deadline_exceeded), we recommend breaking up the query up into smaller batches of rows.
+If a multi-row `INSERT` query results in an error code [`40001` with the message `transaction deadline exceeded`](transaction-retry-error-reference.html#retry_commit_deadline_exceeded), we recommend breaking up the query up into smaller batches of rows.
 {{site.data.alerts.end}}

 ### Use `IMPORT` instead of `INSERT` for bulk-inserts into new tables